-Overall the standard of education in Seattle’s public schools is good, and children often go on to successfully graduate from college – in fact, the state has been shown to have one of the highest rates of graduation in the country.
+Overall the standard of education in Seattle’s public schools is good, and children often go on to successfully graduate from college – in fact, the state has been shown to have one of the highest rates of high school graduation in the country.
 However, there are still certain disparities which have not been fully overcome.
 Seattle remains somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
 Because school attendance is based on zoning, those in more disadvantaged areas often only have access to substandard schooling.
 In wealthier areas, public schools offer an excellent standard of teaching along with a host of extra-curricular activities.

-Expats with children need to bear in mind the standard of schools when choosing which neighbourhood to live in.
+Expat parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
 The allocation at public schools in Seattle is determined by catchment areas and the public school system gives priority to students living nearby.

 Expats living in Seattle will be eligible to send their children to one of the city’s public schools.
 While public education in Seattle is fee-free, expats will need to budget for additional costs.

 Charter schools are public schools that are governed by a non-profit board, allowing them more flexibility in terms of curricula and teaching methods than regular public schools.
-There are currently only a handful of charter schools within Seattle.
+There are currently only a few charter schools within Seattle.
 Enrolment at a charter school is done by a lottery, which is open to anyone living within the school district.

-Private schools in Seattle
+Private and international schools in Seattle

 Expats considering this option will need to budget significantly more for their child’s education fees.
 There are generally scholarships and bursaries available, but expat students may not be eligible for these.
 It's also important to note that most private schools don't offer any specialised support for English second-language speakers.
 In the case that this is required, it's often best to consider one of Seattle's public international schools with language immersion programmes.